Nobatek/vmbackup/README.md

 The backup script assumes a machine named *vm* is stored in a file named *vm.qcow2*.
 This is hardcoded but could be modified as the backup method itself doesn't rely on the VM being stored as a *qcow2* file.

+The backup script also assumes that the guest agent is installed in all VM.
+This is hardcoded but could be modified.

 ## Dependencies

   - libvirt, virsh,... for VM management